 Family Archivist Survival Kit

-- Great news: FREE JOY THIS YEAR!
-Every 2012 FASK comes with Fabulous!
-Bonus!
-Gifts! but this year's bonus is much bigger than in the past.
-This year, along with the boxes folders and other tools in your FASK, you will also get over 12 hours of recorded classes and Q&A sessions that will teach you how to organize, arrange, preserve and scan your treasured family photographs.
-Details about what you'll learn from the 12 hours of content in my Joy class are available at joyoforganizingphotos.com (Yours free with purchase)
+NEW THIS YEAR!
+Every 2013 Family Archivist Survival Kit comes with a CD packed with over 10 hours of instructional content at no extra charge.
+This year, along with three sizes of boxes that come with the right size folders and envelopes, along with the microspatula, the two kinds of pencils and the white gloves, you will also get over 10 hours of recorded classes and Q&A sessions that will teach you how to organize, arrange, preserve and scan your treasured family photographs.
+All of that content will be yours as soon as you pop the CD in your computer.
+Details about what you'll learn from my Joy class are available at joyoforganizingphotos.com (Yours free with purchase)

 You're here because you really, really love your photos:

 First of all -- let me reassure you that you are not alone.
 I've met family archivists who are so confused about this step that they get stuck here and end up doing nothing.
 Heck, even *I* get overwhelmed, and I read archival supply catalogs for fun.
 (Yep, it's true.)

 The Practical Archivist (and Photo Rescue Kit) at work.